surfiniaburger/modular-metacog-swarm-v3/KAGGLE_GRANT_DRAFT.md

 - **Managed Deployment:** Kaggle infrastructure to host the leaderboard and the versioned **Metacognitive Coding Safety Dataset**.

 ### 8. Expected Impact
-We aim to establish the **MCSL Trustworthiness Score** as the industry-standard for AI pair-programmers.
-This score tells the user exactly *when* to trust the AI's "Confidence" and when to trigger a human audit, ultimately reducing the injection of vulnerabilities into global code repositories.
+We aim to establish the **MCSL Trustworthiness Score** as the mathematical gating mechanism for deploying AI agents in high-stakes environments.
+This score provides exactly what the machine-speed threat landscape requires: a certified threshold that dictates *when* an autonomous agent (like CodeMender or Big Sleep) can be trusted to act independently, and when it must escalate to human responders.
+By quantifying "Cost of Verified Truth (CVT)", we enable security teams to deploy AI defenses at scale without assuming catastrophic metacognitive risk.

 ---
 *Submitted for consideration in the Kaggle Research Grants program.*